Vizzuality/vizzuality/content/projects/EDI.md

 ---

-Citizen participation is a key piece of the sustainable development puzzle, but without adequate information and ability to take part in key government decisions it's not easy to fit tightly into the jigsaw.
+Citizen participation is a key piece of the sustainable development puzzle, but without adequate information and ability to take part in government decisions it's not easy to fit tightly into the jigsaw.
 Using data collected by our friends at the World Resources Institute and The Access Initiative, we created the Environmental Development Index tool.
 Freely and easily analyse the data, then share your findings with the world; we've removed the barriers to give you unprecedented access to data on environmental transparency.